Where are they now? - Trevor Horn

 Trevor Horn Band

-The Trevor Horn Band are headlining the second night of the 2024 Cropredy Festival on 9 Aug 2024 (Rick Wakeman headlines the first night).
+The Trevor Horn Band were due to play the opening night of the 2024 season of Hampton Pool Summer Picnic Concerts on 5 Jul 2024, and to headline the second night of the 2024 Cropredy Festival on 9 Aug (Rick Wakeman headlines the first night).
+However, both shows were cancelled for health reasons affecting Horn.

 The Trevor Horn Band played mainly festival dates in 2022.
 The usual band were Lol Creme (ex-Art of Noise, ex-10cc, worked with Yes, Seal; guitar, vocals, keys), Alan Clark (Dire Straits Legacy, Eric Clapton, ex-Dire Straits; Hammond, keys), Simon Bloor (lead guitar), Julian Hinton (worked with Seal; keys, musical director), Ryan Molloy (ex-Frankie Goes to Hollywood; vocals), Ash Soan (drums), Florence Rawlings (works with Lisa Stansfield, Sigala, worked with Clean Bandit; vocals), Hayley Sanderson (works with Rick Wakeman; vocals; who Rawlings described as "filling in" for Izzy Chase) and Jesper Lynggaard Rosenmejer Nielsen (samples).
 They headlined Cropredy on 11 Aug 2022, when the line-up had an additional lead guitarist in Nick Fitch (worked with Michael Ball, Marisha Wallace) as Bloor had a baby on the way and might have had to be absent.
 They had a different drummer to Soan, called Alex ?.
 Set: "Two Tribes" (Molloy on lead vocals), "Video Killed the Radio Star", "Rubber Bullets" (Creme on lead vocals), "Cry", "Are You Gonna Go My Way?" (originally by Lenny Kravitz; with Toyah Willcox on vocals, Robert Fripp on guitar, Sanderson on tambourine), "Slave to the Rhythm" (Makeda on lead vocals), "All the Things She Said", "The Power of Love" (Molloy on lead vocals), "Living in the Plastic Age", "Everybody Wants to Rule the World" (originally by Tears for Fears; Molloy on lead vocals), "Life on Mars" (originally by David Bowie; with Steve Hogarth (Marillion) on lead vocals, keys), "It's Different for Girls" (originally by Joe Jackson; Hogarth on lead vocals), "I'm Not in Love" (Creme on keys, Hogarth on lead vocals), "Owner of a Lonely Heart" (Molloy on lead vocals), "Can't Fight the Moonlight" (Sanderson on lead vocals), "Kiss from a Rose" (originally by Seal; Hogarth on lead vocals), "Downtown Train" (originally by Tom Waits; Hogarth on lead vocals), "Relax" (Molloy on lead vocals); encore: "Money for Nothing" (originally by Dire Straits; Molloy on lead vocals), "Master Blaster (Jammin')" (originally by Stevie Wonder; Makeda on lead vocals).
 Hogarth also played some keys.
 At short notice, Willcox and Fripp (King Crimson), who have recently recorded with Horn (see next section), guested on "Are You Gonna Go My Way?"
 (YouTube clip).
 Fripp explained on Facebook: